Baby monitor guides

 Cloud-free baby monitors: how parents can recognize local and privacy-first architectures

-A parent-friendly model for separating local-first, hybrid, and cloud-centered baby monitors instead of treating `no cloud` as a magic label.
+A parent-friendly comparison of local-first, hybrid, and cloud-centered baby monitors, so `no cloud` becomes understandable rather than a comforting label.

 Read guide →